pabrosas323/Python_Data_Project/3_Project/README.md

 - Data Engineers require more specialized skills (AWS, Azure, Spark) compared to the other 2 roles.
 Data Scientists seem to lean more towards general data management and analysis tools (Tableau, SQL).

 ## 2. How Are In-Demand Skills Trending for Data Analysts?

-For this visualization, I again filtered for Data Analyst roles in the United States, and created a pivot table with the months as the index, and the skills as the columns.
-I then chose the top 5 skills, and created a lineplot showing how these skills were trending during 2023.

 View my notebook with detailed steps here: [3_Skills_Trend.ipynb](3_Skills_Trend.ipynb)
 ### Visualize Data